smlaage/tfod/README.md

 <h2><b>resize_images.py</b></h2>
 <p>Experience shows that high-resolution images are unwieldy for training CNNs.
 The system will soon run out of memeroy.
-  This scripts takes all images from one folder (<original>), resizes them to 1024 x 768 pixel, and transfers the results to another folder (<images>).
+  This scripts takes all images from one folder (e.g. 'original'), resizes them to 1024 x 768 pixel, and transfers the results to another folder (e.g. 'images').
 If an imgae is already smaller than 1024 x 768, the script will just copy it without change. </p>

 <h2><b>analyze_images.py</b></h2>
 <p>This script loads images from a directory and applies image detection to one image at a time.